cockroachdb/docs/src/current/molt/molt-fetch.md

 Before using this option, the source PostgreSQL or MySQL database **must** be configured for continuous replication, as described in [Setup](#replication-setup).
 MySQL 5.7 and later are supported.
 {{site.data.alerts.end}}

 `replication-only` instructs MOLT Fetch to replicate ongoing changes on the source to CockroachDB, using the specified replication marker.
-This assumes you have already run [`--mode load-data`](#load-data) to load the source data into CockroachDB.
+This assumes you have already run [`--mode data-load`](#load-data) to load the source data into CockroachDB.

 - For a PostgreSQL source, you should have already created a replication slot when [loading data](#load-data).
 Specify the same replication slot name using `--pglogical-replication-slot-name`.
 For example: